berti92/welcome_picture/README.md

 Just add a File to any of your projects and type in the description field welcome_picture.
 It will be displayed always the last added picture with the description "welcome_picture".

+Only allowed user can see the image.
+You can allow the view for users under the plugin configuration page.

 ## Screenshots

 A quick overview about this plugin, you'll get on https://berti92.github.io/welcome_picture/